TEAMMATES/teammates/docs/staticAnalysis.md

 > There are some packages and classes that are excluded when using Jacoco on the comamnd line which are not excluded when you run them in IntelliJ, thus the coverage statistics you see in IntelliJ may not match what you see on `Codecov`.

-Alternatively, you can right click a class with TestNG test(s), and click `Run '$FileClass$' with Coverage`, this will use IntelliJ IDEA's code coverage runner.
+Alternatively, you can right click a class with TestNG test(s) and click `Run '$FileClass$' with Coverage`, this will use IntelliJ IDEA's code coverage runner.
 You can further configure your code coverage settings by referring to [IntelliJ IDEA's documentation](https://www.jetbrains.com/help/idea/2017.1/code-coverage.html).